b-charles/pigs/ioc/README.md

 #### Run main function

 When each necessary components are fully initialized, the framework call the given function of `CallInjected`.
 That's what we wanted from the start and where your business begins.
-Be carefully if you are working with multi-threads: the end of this function will trigger the next phase of the container and so the closing of components.
+Be careful if you are working with multi-threads: the end of this function will trigger the next phase of the container and so the closing of components.

 #### Close